Baine/komf-pickled/README.md

       - JAVA_TOOL_OPTIONS=-XX:+UnlockExperimentalVMOptions -XX:+UseShenandoahGC -XX:ShenandoahGCHeuristics=compact -XX:ShenandoahGuaranteedGCInterval=3600000 -XX:TrimNativeHeapInterval=3600000
     volumes:
       - /path/to/config:/config #path to directory with application.yml and database file
+      - /path/to/books:/books # essentially the same mount as used in Komga.
+Needed for all providers but "German"
     restart: unless-stopped
 ```